How I became a wild hedgehog rehabilitator and wildlife gardener.

 I’ve now been running a hedgehog rescue for over a decade and my success rate is around 70%.
 There are always hedgehogs that are found too late and are beyond help but I try my best with every hedgehog that arrives.

 One of the key reasons behind the decline in our wild hedgehogs is habitat loss – removal of hedges from the countryside and people stripping their back gardens of plants.
 Pesticide and herbicide use also affects hedgehogs.
 This led me to become a wildlife gardener, using my suburban garden as an example of how to create a wildlife haven in the city.

 I hope you’ve enjoyed reading the story of how it all started.
 Like all other wildlife rescues, my work is entirely self-funded.
 Many people are surprised to hear that rescues receive no money from the Government or larger charities.
 We all fund our work ourselves and could not do it without your help.
 You can find out more about my work here and also how to support it.

 My day job is public relations and I also use these skills to raise awareness of how people can help our wild hedgehogs.
-You can read some of my news articles and features here.
-I give talks and can also come and assess your wildlife garden or contact me for a range of other ways to collaborate.

 The recognised hedgehog course for hedgehog rescues and vets is run by Vale Wildlife Hospital.
 You can find out more about their work and the one day course here.